kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 .. note::

    The spatial axis is expressed in offsets.
-Default it starts with an offset equal to zero in the middle of the plot.
+By default it starts with an offset equal to zero in the middle of the plot.
 Then a suitable step size is calculated and the corresponding labels are plotted.
 For spatial offsets we need also a value for the missing spatial axis.
 If not specified with parameter *mixpix*